MayroseLab/MayroseLab/handy.md

 **Please note: users that at some point during they're studies had a user created for them under computer science directory must request Danny to change their defalut directory in power.
 The password must be reset as well.**

 **Syntax to submit a job:** qsub -q kerenh \<job_file_path\>

+**Some usefull commands:**
+* qstat -u username	Displays all the jobs of the user.
+* qstat -f jobid	Displays details of the job identified by the job id.
+* qstat -q		Shows details about the queues in power (number of running jobs and waiting jobs per each queue, memory, etc.)
+* qstat kerenh		Displays all the jobs submitted to the queue kerenh (or any other queue that is specified instead of kerenh).

 **Job syntax: bash.
 Example:**
 ```